Enable Default-Tenant logging

 Set up central logging for the DuploCloud Default Tenant

 The Default Tenant in DuploCloud is the central management space for platform-wide resources and configurations, including monitoring and logging.
 Enabling logging in the Default Tenant deploys comprehensive Control Plane monitoring.
 This deployment uses OpenSearch and Kibana to retrieve and display log data.
-Once logging is enabled for the Default Tenant, you can and .
+Once logging is enabled for the Default Tenant, you can enable logging for non-Default Tenants and configure logging per Tenant.

-If needed, .
+If needed, make changes to the Control Plane Configuration.
 You cannot modify the Control Plane Configuration after you set up logging.

-to write log files, collect logs, place them in the Host directory, mount them into containers, and send them to .
-If you need to customize log collection using folders other than stdout
+to write log files, collect logs, place them in the Host directory, mount them into Filebeat containers, and send them to AWS Elasticsearch.
+If you need to customize log collection using folders other thanstdout

-, follow .
+, follow this procedure.
 Log collection cannot be customized after logging is set up.

 From the Tenant list box at the top of the DuploCloud Portal, select the Default Tenant.